Chinese coastguard vessels patrol disputed waters

 Expectations have been growing in Japan that Abe will meet Chinese President Xi Jinping for ice-breaking talks on the sidelines of a Nov.
 10-11 Asia Pacific Economic Cooperation summit in Beijing.

-Abe has also signalled that he wants to meet South Korean President Park Geun-hye at the summit.
-But the ill will over the legacy of Japan's colonisation have cast doubts over that.
+Abe has also signaled that he wants to meet South Korean President Park Geun-hye at the summit.
+But the ill will over the legacy of Japan's colonization have cast doubts over that.

 (Reporting by Kathy Chen and Benjamin Kang Lim; Editing by Robert Birsel)